Link Search Menu Expand Document

 Each data column has the following attributes:

-• Label: A human-friendly name for the data column.
+• Label: A human friendly name for the data column.

 • Data type: Indicates the type of data being stored.
-Once a data column is created, its data type cannot be modified.

 Data types